The model of quark

 event with particles that do not have the size.
 Describing such an interaction

-which cannot be fully eliminated, and to deliberate inaccuracies of theoretical
+divergences, which cannot be fully eliminated, and to deliberate inaccuracies

-free state, locality of their interaction, approximation of the quark matter
+in a free state, locality of their interaction, approximation of the quark

 On the other hand, the strong